hooniez/ps2_assignment1/DEVDIARYFILES_CAL_LAMSHED/Week 8/DevDiaryWeek8.md

     Working to reimplement the windowsclass in the new house.py file Reimplementation of windows trivial.
 Also notices some bug fixes that had no made it across also fixed.

+18-09-2021: 8:55am
+    Started implentation of room coupling (wide door) Wide rooms created without problem, simply added a new door type of 'fullwidth' which draws a door that takes the entire width of the room.
+    Very happy with implementation and simplicity of building double walls, will put a random chance generater in the wall building function to move between this type of door and regular doors